openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/otg_tests/policy_based_traffic_steering_default_to_nondefault/README.md

+# PF-1.6: Policy forwarding based GUE tunnel decap to default and non-default network-instance

 ## Summary
 This test ensures NOS is able to host multiple VRFs, perform GUE tunnel DECAP in the default VRF and also allows for gradual traffic migration from Default to Non-Default VRF using VRF selection policy.

-## Procedure
-Test environment setup
+## Test environment setup

 ### Topology
 Create the following connections: